 Prevention of medical transmission of HIV is addressed through the MOH Infection Prevention and Control program, which goal is to reduce the risk of transmission of HIV and other blood borne pathogens at health facilities.
-Activities include: compliance with Infection Prevention and Control/Injection safety (IPC/IS) standards; reinforce of biomedical waste management; Post Exposure Prophylaxis (PEP) to HIV and work place safety.
-The program started in 2004 with PEPFAR technical and financial support.
-Since 2010 USG/PEPFAR supported Clinical partners are requested to mainstream IPC/ARE activities at their sites.
+Activities include: compliance with Infection Prevention and Control/Injection safety (IPC/IS)

 In alignment with PEPFAR FY 2012 goals, Columbia will continue to reinforce IPC implementation in Zambezia province, including: compliance with IPC standards and guidelines; adequate sharps and other infectious waste disposal; PEP scale-up and M&E; dissemination and implementation of the National waste management plan.
 FY 12 Key activities include: 1) Strengthen and expand implementation of PEP services for victims of sexual or gender based violence as well as occupational exposure in clinical settings and including monitoring and evaluation 2) Strengthen implementation and compliance of IPC standards and support regular measurement of good performance using Standards-Based Management and Recognition approach, and improve M&E system for IPC and work place safety 3) improvement of the waste management system including assessment, implementation and supervision of a non burning waste management system using autoclaves